flrs/vpn_remote_control_gadget/README.md

 - **Pushbutton casing component not properly dimensioned.** The gap between the lower side of the case's pushbutton component is too far from the top of the actual pushbutton.
-This results in the user having to press the push button in the casing with a lot of force, for the actual pushbutton to be actuated.
+This results in the user having to press the push button in the casing with a lot of force for the actual pushbutton to be actuated.
 I would advise adding about 0.5 mm to the inner-facing part of the push button component in the casing before printing (see orange arrow).

 - **USB interface slot slightly misaligned.** The USB interface slot should be positioned a little bit more (about